ADVANCED SEO DETAILS

 Outbound links are the number of links to other sites, on one web page.
 Some SEO firms will try to get the most out of a web page by loading it with links to the sites of many clients (including, possibly, links to the website of a competitor of yours).
 We don't do that.

 Getting links from top-level websites is the most expensive part of SEO.
 It's why buying SEO services that include these links is expensive.
 MadBeeTech SEO, though, has brought the price-point way down.
-Just look at this service from one of the "other guys" — links from just 4 websites costs as much as our entire SEO Package #1, which includes links from 20 websites.
+Just look at this service from one of the "other guys" — links from just 4 websites costs more than our entire SEO Package #1, which includes links from 8 websites.